RoCK blocks for double covers of symmetric groups and quiver Hecke superalgebras: Graded superalgebras and supermodules

 An {\em antiautomorphism} of a graded superalgebra $A$ is a bidegree $(0,\0)$ linear map such that $\tau(ab)=\tau(b)\tau(a)$ (note there is no sign).
 We have an algebra involution

 Let $A$ be a graded superalgebra and $B\subseteq A$ be a (unital) graded subsuperalgebra.
-The {\em supercentraliser} $\Cent_A(B)$ of $B$ in $A$ is the graded subsuperalgebra of $A$ defined as the linear span of all (homogeneous) $a\in A$ such that $ba=(-1)^{|b||a|}ab$ for all (homogeneous) $b\in B$
+The {\em supercentralizer} $\Cent_A(B)$ of $B$ in $A$ is the graded subsuperalgebra of $A$ defined as the linear span of all (homogeneous) $a\in A$ such that $ba=(-1)^{|b||a|}ab$ for all (homogeneous) $b\in B$

 \begin{Lemma} Let $A$ be a graded superalgebra and $B$ a unital graded subsuperalgebra isomorphic to a graded matrix superalgebra.
 Then we have an isomorphism of graded superalgebras $ B \otimes \Cent_{A}(B) \iso A,\ b\otimes z \mapsto bz. $ \end{Lemma}